Champions League

 3 min

-For the second season, clubs have been divided into four pots with nine teams in each, distributed according to individual coefficient.
+For the second season, clubs have been divided into four pots with nine teams in each pot, distributed according to individual coefficient.
 Each team will play two matches against opponents from all pots (one home and one away).
-A draw will be carried out by software, leaving behind the tradition of shuffling the balls (it will only be done to select the eight teams from the first pot).
-There are two exceptions: clubs from the same country cannot play against each other, nor can they play against more than two opponents from the same federation.
-The top eight teams will advance directly to the round of 16.
-The ninth to twenty-fourth teams will play a preliminary round (with the return leg for the teams finishing between ninth and sixteenth).
-Finally, all those finishing below twenty-fifth (inclusive) will be eliminated from Europe.
+The draw was carried out by software.
+The tradition of shuffling the balls is gone.
+The top eight teams from the league phase will advance directly to the round of 16.
+Ninth to twenty-fourth will play a preliminary round (with the return leg for teams finishing between ninth and sixteenth).
+Finally, all those finishing below twenty-fifth (inclusive) will be eliminated.

-Meanwhile, UEFA has introduced a change to the regulations to give more weight to the league phase.
-Starting with this edition, the final ranking will determine the second leg of the knockout stages, which will be played at the home of the highest-placed team.
-However, there is one exception: if a lower-placed team eliminates a team ranked higher, they retain that advantage.
-For example: If, as happened last year, PSG (15th in the league) eliminates Liverpool (1st), the Parisians would play all the other second legs at home.
-This rule, in fact, disadvantaged Hansi Flick's Barça, who had to play the second legs of the quarterfinals (Borussia Dortmund) and the semifinals (Inter Milan) away.
+In addition, UEFA has introduced a change to the regulations to give more weight to the league phase.
+From this edition onwards, the final position in the standings will determine the play-off matches, which will be played on the ground of the highest-placed team.
+However, there is one exception: if a lower-ranked team eliminates a team ranked higher, they retain that advantage.
+Let's look at an example: if, as happened last year, PSG (15th in the league) eliminates Liverpool (1st), the Parisians would play all the other second legs at home.
+This rule, in fact, disadvantaged Barça, which had to play the second legs of the quarterfinals (Borussia Dortmund) and the semifinals (Inter Milan) away.

 Three teams making their Champions League debut

-As every season, the Champions League qualifying rounds produce some interesting stories.
+Like every season, the Champions League qualifying rounds produce some interesting stories.
 If last year it was Girona, who were competing in European competition for the first time, this season there are three teams making their debut in the top club competition.
-One is Bodø/Glimt, a Norwegian team that captivated everyone last year—with which they reached the UEFA Europa League semi-finals against Tottenham—who eliminated Austrian side Sturm Graz in the final round.
+One is Bodo/Glimt, a Norwegian team that captivated the world last year when they reached the UEFA Europa League semi-finals against Tottenham.

-The other story is that of Kairat Almaty, an Azerbaijani club located about 300 kilometers from the Chinese border.
-If they are Barça's away opponent, Hansi Flick's team would have to travel more than nine hours, almost the same as traveling to Miami.
+The other story is that of Kairat Almaty, a Kazakhstan club located about 300 kilometers from the Chinese border.
+It's more than nine hours of flight time, almost the same as going to Miami.
 Quite an odyssey.
-Finally, the third team to debut in the Champions League phase is Paphos of Cyprus, coached by Spaniard Juan Carlos Carcedo.
+Finally, the third team to make their debut in the Champions League league stage is Pafos of Cyprus, coached by Spaniard Juan Carlos Carcedo.

 stats